 The usual range of choices includes:

 For most people, safety is the most important consideration.
-For a first baby, it is slightly safer to give birth in hospital than at home.
+For a first baby, it is slightly safer to give birth in a hospital than at home.
+However, there’s no reason why a first-time mother cannot aim for a home birth if she is ‘low risk.’
 For a second or subsequent baby, assuming the first birth was normal, a home birth is as safe as a hospital or midwife-led birth unit birth.

-If you have a medical condition or a high-risk pregnancy, then probably you will be advised to give birth in hospital.
+If you have a medical condition or need additional medical support, then probably you will be advised to give birth in a hospital.
 There you will have instant access to any extra help you may need.

 Around 1 in 50 women in the UK give birth at home.
 If you make this choice, you will be supported by a midwife throughout, and she will make arrangements for you to be transferred to hospital if anything goes wrong.